Basic network troubleshooting

 - Open the Windows command line.

 - At the command prompt, type ipconfig and press Enter.
-You should see output similar to the example below.
+Output similar to the following example should appear.

-If you get replies back from the router, the connection between your router and computer are good, and you can skip to the next step.
+If you get replies from the router, the connection between your router and computer is good, and you can skip to the next step.

-If you do not receive any replies back from the router, either the router is not set up properly, or your connection between the router and the computer is not correct.
-Reset your router to make sure it is not a problem with your router by following the steps below.
+If you don't receive replies from the router, either the router is not set up properly or there's a bad connection between the router and computer.
+Reset your router to make sure it is not a problem with your router by following the following steps.